Strabismus surgical treatment loosens or tightens eye muscles changing the alignment of the eyes to each other.

 Strabismus surgery has to do with stitching the eye muscle to the wall of the eye after changing the insertion position and/or the length of the muscle.
 Standard strabismus surgery (no adjustable suture) makes use of a permanent knot tied at the time of the surgical procedure.
-Adjustable suture method makes use of a bow-knot or slip-knot (temporary knot) in a reachable position.
-At the end of surgery, the eye alignment can be changed through adjusting the temporary knot.
+The adjustable suture method makes use of a bow-knot or slip-knot (temporary knot) in a reachable position.
+At the end of the surgery, the eye alignment can be changed by adjusting the temporary knot.
 The adjustment is usually done with the patient wide awake and the operated eye numbed, so adjustable suture surgery typically may only be provided for patients who are able to fully cooperate with the adjustment procedure.

 Are the eyes red after strabismus surgery?

 It is okay for the white part of the eyes to be red after surgery.
 It may take several weeks or some months for the redness to go away.
-The eyes are typically itchy and are sore upon movement.
-The discomfort usually improves after a few days base on the particular surgery performed.
+The eyes are typically itchy and sore upon movement.
+The discomfort usually improves after a few days based on the particular surgery performed.